Workers Compensation Insurance In Michigan

 If all the employees are partners or owners of a small corporation, you can obtain a certificate of exemption from the Michigan Workers’ Comp Agency.
 This form WC-337 is available from the Compliance & Employer Records Division.
 In some instances, the Bureau of Workers’ Compensation, a state agency, may allow a business to file form WC-337 (Exemption).
 It is not available online.
 Contact the Compliance & Employer Records Division at 517-322-1195 with questions regarding whether you are eligible for a workers compensation exemption.

-If you operate your business as a sole proprietor, you do not have to carry workers’ comp on yourself, but you would need to have coverage for your employees if required as indicated above.
-You can exclude the spouse, children, and parents of a sole proprietor.
+If you operate your business as a sole proprietor, you do not have to carry workers’ comp on yourself.
+You will need to have coverage for your employees if required as indicated above.
+You can also exclude the spouse, children, and parents of a sole proprietor.
+Click the link if you need to know how to file a Michigan Workers compensation claim.

-If you are a Michigan corporation you may be required to carry Michigan Workers compensation even if you do not have any employees.
-Click www.michiganworkerscompagent.com to contact an agent and start an application.
-All policies must be purchased from a licensed Michigan agent and cannot be purchased directly from the facility.
+Michigan corporation, may be required to carry Michigan Workers compensation even if they do not have employees.
+Click Get workers comp quote to fill out the information on the type of coverage you need.
+You must purchase a policy from a licensed Michigan agent and cannot buy directly from the facility.